-- 4.12.5 The Government has an initial 10 year strategy, in collaboration with industry, to help meet its aims.
+- Energy conservation is the efficient use of energy and the generation of energy 4.12.4 from renewable sources will contribute towards the achievement of more sustainable forms of development.
+In February 2000, the Government published its initial conclusions on its new policy for renewable energy in the UK.
+In February 2003, the Government published its White Paper on Energy - Our energy future - creating a low carbon economy6.
+The Government's policy focus is the need for energy efficiency and the increased use of renewable energy. - The Government has an initial 10 year strategy7, in collaboration with industry, 4.12.5 to help meet its aims.
 Specifically, it is proposing that 5% of UK electricity needs should be met from renewables by the end of 2003 and 10% by 2010, as long as the cost to consumers is acceptable.
 These targets are intended to act as a stimulus to industry and provide milestones for progress monitoring.
-However, the East of England Sustainable Development Round Table published a report in 2001 setting a target for the East of England of 14% and one for Essex of 9% for the same period. - 4.12.6 The East of England Plan has a strong section on this issue; policy ENV8 and paragraphs 9.30 et seq. spell this out clearly.
+However, the East of England Sustainable Development Round Table published a report in 20018 setting a target for the East of England of 14% and one for Essex of 9% for the same period. - The East of England Plan has a strong section on this issue; policy ENV8 and 4.12.6 paragraphs 9.30 et seq. spell this out clearly.
 However, this does not take the issue far enough and it does not challenge developers to provide options on new development that will actually tackle the problem of climate change, given the likely nature of development in the Rochford district.
 The cost of such provision has fallen dramatically over the last ten years and there is now no reason why all development should not include renewable energy provision. - 4.12.7 Since renewable energy sources can usually only be exploited where they occur the most likely proposals coming forward in and around the district relate to wind energy, tidal or wave action and solar power.
-Significant issues may be raised by offshore wind energy proposals which would be outside local planning authority control, but which potentially could have an impact over a much wider area. - 4.12.8 Whilst recognising the contribution made by renewable energy, such forms of generation as wind turbines can have significant visual impacts, as well as other local impacts, in some cases, on the natural environment.
+Significant issues may be raised by offshore wind energy proposals which would be outside local planning authority control, but which potentially could have an impact over a much wider area.
+Heat pumps are a particularly useful way of providing energy to new housing developments. - 4.12.8 Whilst recognising the contribution made by renewable energy, such forms of generation as wind turbines can have significant visual impacts, as well as other local impacts, in some cases, on the natural environment.
 The LPA will seek to balance the potential benefits of schemes against any adverse effects on local amenity that may arise.
 The location of such developments therefore needs to be carefully considered. - 4.12.9 Responses to the Council's initial consultation made it clear that respondents were very strongly supportive of measures that increased water and energy conservation in all new homes.
-There was a strong feeling that more could be done at a small scale with regard to renewable energy generation, although there were concerns about the impact on the district of more major schemes. - 4.12.10 The direction that the Council is moving in, ties in with the government's agenda and the Climate Change and Sustainable Energy Bill, currently being scrutinized by Parliament.
+There was a strong feeling that more could be done at a small scale with regard to renewable energy generation, although there were concerns about the impact on the district of more major schemes.